 Hi There, I’m Noel (they/he)

 I’m a white, ace, trans Millenial.
 I attended Indiana University South Bend where I got an undergraduate degree in Women’s and Gender Studies and a Master’s in Social Work (MSW).
-My first career was professional body piercing (I still pierce sometimes), and through college I did grassroots organizing and political advocacy around reproductive justice, mainly abortion access.
+My first career was professional body piercing (I still pierce sometimes), and through college I did grassroots organizing and political advocacy around reproductive justice.
 I decided I wanted to become a therapist during the worst time of my adult life.
 I was seeing a MSW intern for my own therapy, and while exploring possible career paths with my degree, my therapist said “You know, you could do what I do.”
-Before I knew it, I was starting a MSW program.
+A year later, I was starting a MSW program.
 At that time, I had no idea my path would take me to somatics.
 I learned about somatic therapy while I was studying empowerment models for people who had been sex trafficked, and I saw it as a direction to try for my own healing.
 And once I experienced embodiment (experienced it, not just read about it), I actually started getting better.
 Now I’m passionate about supporting others to get better.

 My Modalities